Secret societies in Singapore: Reasons for the decline

 In the early 19th century, secret societies posed a significant threat to law and order in Singapore.
 The early Chinese immigrants' clandestine activities and occasional turf wars proved too much of a problem for the British authorities.
 The British authorities were therefore obliged to curb the growing problem.
 They employed a number of methods, both on purpose and not, to check the growth of secret societies.
 This resulted in the decline of secret societies.

 Singapore becoming a Crown Colony

 The transfer of authority over Singapore from the Indian Government to the colonial office in London is considered by most to be the most important factor that helped the British colonial government check the growth of secret societies.
-Elevation of Singapore to a Crown Colony meant that London was willing to spend money and resources, and provide proper administrators that it had been unprepared to do.
-Thus, Singapore was given a significantly larger priority and only with the transfer of power, could the authorities initiate the following changes.
+The elevation of Singapore to a Crown Colony meant that London was willing to spend money and resources and provide proper administrators which it had been unprepared to do.
+Thus, Singapore was given a significantly larger priority, and only with the transfer of power, could the authorities initiate the following changes.